oduwsdl/sumgram/README.md

 --sentence-tokenizer=ssplit               For sentence ranking: Method for segmenting sentences, options: {ssplit, regex}
 --shift=0                                 Factor to shift top ngram calculation --token-pattern                           Regex string that specifies tokens for document tokenization.
 Default = '\b[a-zA-Z\'\’-]+[a-zA-Z]+\b|\d+[.,]?\d*'
---title                                   Text label to be used as a heading when printing top ngrams
+--title                                   Text label to be used as a heading when printing top sumgrams
 ```

 ### Algorithms for detecting and gluing split Multi-Word Proper Noun (MWPN) ngrams